arnaudbarbe/clean-architecture/README.md

         * task (cron task to execute async process)
         * gateway (to other system)
         * persistence (repositories for each storage system)

+##persistence

+I'm using postgres, mongodb and cassandra to persist data.
+This is just for fun, don't do this at home.